 In one sense, Puri is synonymous, with Jagannatha and vice versa.
-For more than a centuMinor_temples_in_Jagannath_Puriry past, historians, foreign and Indian, have been trying to’ unveil the mystery of the three deities namely, Jagannatha, Balabhadra and Subhadra worshipped in the Puri temple.
+For more than a century past, historians, foreign and Indian, have been trying to’ unveil the mystery of the three deities namely, Jagannatha, Balabhadra and Subhadra worshipped in the Puri temple.
 But the success they have achieved is almost negligible.
 All the same, the traditional authorities strongly hold that Jagannatha is perhaps as old as human civilization.
 The antiquity of Jagannatha is so much shrouded in mystery that it may take many more years for scholars to arrive at any definite conclusion.
 There are a number old works in Sanskrit which sing the glories of Odisha in general and of Puri in particular.
 A passage is frequently quoted from the Rg Veda and explained in the light of the well-known commentary of Sayana to show that the history of Jagannatha dates back to the age of the Rig Veda itself.

 The Puranas (Voluminous works in Sanskrit containing accounts of ancient Indian history, culture, mythology, philosophy, religion, etc.) present elaborate accounts pertaining to the origin of Jagannatha in an atmosphere of mystery and divine inspiration.
 Prominent among the Puranas are the Skanda Purana, the Brahma Purana and the Narada Purana.
 Even in the Ramayana and the Mahabharata, there are references to the Shreene of Jagannatha.
 The Pandavas of the Mahabharata are believed to have come here and offered worship to Jagannatha. ,Some scholars hold that even Jesus Christ and Mohammed, the founders of Christianity and Islam respectively also visited Puri.
 But the historicity of such a view is yet to be established.